Myrna Engler, LCSW-S, RPT, PLLC

 Licensed Clinical Social Worker – Supervisor

-Myrna Engler is a Licensed Clinical Social Worker with over 15 years of experience.
+Myrna Engler is a Licensed Clinical Social Worker and a Registered Play Therapist with over 15 years of experience.
 She works with children, teenagers, adults, and families of diverse ethnicity and provides individual, play, and family therapy.
 Myrna also provides bilingual counseling and is fluent in Spanish.

 Her aim is to establish a non-judgmental environment in which there is emotional safety.
 In therapy, she works with her clients together as a team to understand how anxiety, depression, prior relationships, intergenerational trauma, and what is in the unconscious that may show up in personal, parenting and professional relationships.

 Myrna also loves working with families and helping parents with their relationships with their children.
 She feels that parenthood is an ever-changing process, and she is here to help with each phase of parenting development.
+Myrna loves to help parents navigate the changing seasons of parenthood.
 She will help parents collaborate together on improving relationships with the self-first, child/children, and as a family.

 Myrna’s Education and Experience